7 Best Mouth Guards of 2026

 Pros

-• Highest Amazon rating (4.0 stars) among any multi-pack night guard with meaningful review volume — a reliable real-world performance signal
+• Highest Amazon rating (4.0 stars) of any multi-pack night guard in this review, across more than 4,500 ratings — a reliable real-world performance signal

 Cons